 We are not a vegan festival – we are however developing an understanding of a responsible diet and choose

 to live our values.
-Our food providers, whilst remaining meat and fish free, will continue to serve up eggs, organic cheese and some other dairy ingredients.
-Eliminating cow’s milk from our hot drinks this year is the natural next step for us, in our on going journey to see how small dietary changes can make a big difference when done on a large scale.
+Our food providers, whilst remaining meat and fish free, continue to serve up eggs, organic cheese and some other dairy ingredients.
+Eliminating cow’s milk from our hot drinks was the the natural next step for us, in our on going journey to see how small dietary changes can make a big difference when done on a large scale.

 Also, quite frankly if it pisses off Piers Morgan, we’re game.